Forms of transferring deeds ownership

 Form of Renunciation

-All certificates supplied with transfer applications must be originals or certified copies (NB Birth certificates supplied for identification in a Deed Transfer must be a full birth certificate and not a short birth certificate).
+All certificates supplied with transfer applications must be originals or certified copies (Please note: birth certificates supplied for identification in a Deed Transfer must be a full birth certificate and not a short birth certificate).